hanbzu/xmas-one/README.md

 # History

-- Ran `yarn add next react react-dom` and cleaned up the boilerplate a bit
+- Ran `yarn create next-app` and cleaned up the boilerplate a bit
 - Followed the steps in https://nextjs.org/docs/deployment